FAQs

 Shuttle Bus

-We are organizing a shuttle bus from Crossroads Cafe in Brooklyn to the campground, leaving on Thursday June 12th at Noon and coming back on June 15th in the late afternoon.
+We are organizing a shuttle bus from Crossroads Cafe (map) in Brooklyn to Camp Timber Trail, leaving on Thursday June 4th at 12PM EST (Noon) and leaving Camp Timbers on June 7th at 8PM.
 You can purchase a shuttle bus ticket here.

 -